Chairman & Chief Executive Officer

 Chief Customer Officer

-Richard A. Lennox joined Macy's, Inc. in September 2016 as the chief customer officer, with responsibility for Macy's omnichannel market presence and strategy, including brand, promotional, store, digital, events marketing activity, special events and branded entertainment.
+Richard A. Lennox is the chief customer officer, with responsibility for Macy's omnichannel market presence and strategy, including brand, promotional, store, digital, events marketing activity, special events and branded entertainment.
+Lennox joined Macy’s, Inc. in September 2016.

 Prior to joining Macy's, Lennox served as senior vice president and chief marketing officer of Toys "R" Us since 2014, with responsibility for all components of marketing strategy for the company's portfolio of brands.
 This included leading the development of brand strategy and optimizing the company's marketing and digital presence to drive sales growth and customer loyalty.